ChrisAmihan/Expense-Reimbursement-System/README.md

 List of features ready and TODOs for future development
 * Users may login as an employee or a manager to make reimbursement requests.
 * Users may view and create new reimbursement requests.
+* Users logged in as a manager may add a new employee or remove an existing employee.
+* Users logged in as a manger may add or deny reimbursement requests.
-* Managers may approve/deny a reimbursement request and view a statistics page.
+* Users logged in as a manger may view a statistics page.

 To-do list:
 * Update styling.